-Locomotives and lighted cars draw enough current to trigger the DBD22.
-In order for other rolling stock to draw current, resistive wheel sets will have to be added.
-For HO scale (14 volts), one 4.7K ohm resistive wheel set will work per car.
-For N scale (12 volts), one 3.9K ohm resistive wheel set will work per car.
+Locomotives and lighted cars draw

+order for other rolling stock to draw current, resistive wheel sets will have to Block Track feeder wires car.
 If you want to use 10K resistive wheel sets you will need two or three wheel sets per car depending on track voltage.
 See specifications.